kubernetes/contributor-site/content/en/events/kcc2021/activities.md

 Comms go to static, and all you can see is a blinding red flash meaning this space ship is now in HIGH_ALERT.
-Will you and the rest of the crew make it off this asteroid mining hauler alive?
-Laura Lorenz is GMing a Contributor Summit special one-shot of the Tabletop RPG "Mothership".
-And you just know that in this sci-fi horror fantasy world, all life support and warp systems are running on k8s version 1.23 -- which wouldn't be as scary if the game world wasn't in the year 2491.
+Will you and the rest of the crew make it off this asteroid mining hauler alive? @lauralorenz is GMing a Contributor Summit special one-shot of the Tabletop RPG "Mothership".
+And you just know that in this sci-fi _horror_ fantasy world, all life support and warp systems are running on k8s version 1.23 -- which wouldn't be as scary if the game world wasn't in the year 2491.
 No tabletop roleplaying experience required, 6 players maximum, PG-13 content and 2 hour timebox.
 You will need access to voice and 2 d10 die (or use the dice widget